 curl | sh patterns)

-Before each agent session starts, SafeClaw injects governance context into the agent's system prompt via the before_agent_start hook.
+Before each agent session starts, SafeClaw injects governance context into the agent's system prompt via the before_prompt_build hook.
 This gives the LLM awareness of its constraints before it even proposes an action.

 This context injection improves agent self-regulation: the LLM learns what's prohibited and adjusts its behavior, reducing the number of blocked actions over the course of a session.